ascribe/javascript/packages/eslint-config-ascribe/README.md

 eslint-config-ascribe
 ---------------------

-Provides a [ESlint]() configuration against [Ascribe's JavaScript style guide](../../README.md), which is based off of [Airbnb's](https://github.com/airbnb/javascript).
+Provides a [ESLint](http://eslint.org/) configuration against [Ascribe's JavaScript style guide](../../README.md), which is based off of [Airbnb's](https://github.com/airbnb/javascript).

-Airbnb graciously provides a default ESlint configuration (see [here](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)), so we extend that and override it when our own rules differ.
+As Airbnb graciously provides a default ESLint configuration (see [here](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)), we extend that and override it when our rules differ.

 Usage